dreamcatcher-tech/network/Inbox/2025-09-10 1459 faces and ports.md

 new face should be reachable by url parameters, so I can specify the face kind that I want, and then I get redirected to it.

 so we need to change the header, being the thing that gets hit by the browser first.

+be just inspecting locally and making tool calls to test the process. start the server, start the inspector, hit the server, see what it does ?